-When I first started my Maine Coon cattery journey, my biggest concern was housing my male that would be used for breeding.
-We all know that they're very likely to spray when intact and that is very stinky.
-I must've researched for HOURS and learned that the likelihood of an intact male spraying is very high.
+When I first started the Sassy Koonz Cattery journey, my biggest concern was housing my male that would be used for breeding.
+We all know that they’re very likely to spray when intact and that is very stinky.
+I must’ve researched for HOURS and learned that the likelihood of an intact male spraying is very high.

 I have a very clean home, and there’s no smell of cats to be found even though I have three neutered males as pets, so I needed to find a solution for the Maine Coon male first.

 Where will he live?
 Will I feel guilty if he’s not living in the house with us?
 Is he going to trigger my neutered males and cause them to start spraying also?
 [This can happen].

 That’s when I discovered an excellent book about Breeding Pedigree cats.
 One of the very first chapters discusses the issue of housing your males.
 It literally says “If you have a problem isolating your males from everyone else, then breeding is not for you”.
 That’s when I started to get the picture that it’s ok for a male to have his own space. in fact, he may prefer it.